paulcoleltd/iam-veeramalla-Azure-zero-to-hero/Day-08/interview-questions.md

 # Azure Networking Interview Q&A

 ### What is the difference between NSG and ASG ?
+NSGs define rules for controlling traffic within a virtual network and between subnets based on IP addresses and port numbers.
+ASGs are associated with application groups and simplify security management by grouping VMs based on their application roles.
+In real-world scenarios, NSGs and ASGs are combined to enhance network security.<br><br>
-ASGs are applied to VMs and are used in conjunction with NSGs.
+For example, NSGs control traffic between subnets, while ASGs apply specific security rules to groups of VMs within those subnets.
+ASGs are applied to VMs and used alongside NSGs.
 By associating an ASG tag with a network security rule, you can define rules that apply to a group of VMs sharing the same tag.
-ASGs simplify the management of security rules in a multi-tier application by grouping VMs that belong to the same application tier.
-This makes it easier to apply and manage security policies for a specific application.
+This simplifies security policy management for multi-tier applications.

 ### How can you block the access to a your vm from a subnet ?
 By default traffic is allowed between subnets with in the VNet in Azure.
 This is because of a default NSG rule “AllowVnetInBound”.